Norma W. Honeycutt, M.Ed., Executive Director

 I am a Rowan County native and currently live in the West Rowan area with my husband Randall, our daughter, and two sons.
 I am excited about the opportunity to empower children and their families to reach their fullest potential by accessing resources within themselves, their own homes and their communities through the position of Family Support Specialist.

 Over my twenty years serving families and children in the community, I have had the privilege of wearing many hats.
 The foundations of my career was spent as a classroom teacher and later a social worker in the field of abuse and neglect.
 Currently, I serve as a professor in the Education Department at Catawba College and provide special instruction as an Infant and Toddler Specialist with Partners In Learning.
 I hold a Master of Education Teaching and Learning: Early Childhood Education and a North Carolina Birth through Kindergarten Teaching License.
 My undergraduate includes a Bachelor of Arts in Human Services with a concentration in Child and Family Development and a minor in Criminal Justice.

 Amy received her B.S. in Psychology from Appalachian State University.
 She also has completed courses in behavior analysis through Florida Institute of Technology.
 In her career history she has served as an interim director of development, directed summer programs and community service programs for single mothers of children with Autism.
-Amy has worked in the field of early intervention for 9 years and with children with autism for 11 years.
+Amy has worked in the field of early intervention for over a decade with a special concentration for children with autism.
 Through her experience she has worked in public and private not for profit school settings, as well as provided in home aid to families.
 She utilizes evidence based practices within her instruction.
 She also believes tailoring a program that best suits the family’s needs and desires, is what allows for the family to successfully achieve their goals.
 Amy focuses on providing parent education and sharing resources so parents can be their child’s best advocate and teacher.
 She is passionate about doing whatever is necessary to ensure that these resources are available.